-This report pertains to the Built Heritage and Cultural Landscape factor and is one of several reports that will be used in support of the evaluation of practical alternatives and the selection of the technically and environmentally preferred alternative.
+This report pertains to the Built Heritage and Cultural Landscape factor and is one of several reports that will be used in support of the evaluation of practical alternatives and the selection of the Technically and Environmentally Preferred Alternative (TEPA).
 This report will form a part of the environmental assessment documentation for this study.